ynput/ayon-documentation/website/docs/addon_usd_resolver_artist.md

 :::

-:::note What are the `.json` files next to my USD file?
+:::note What is the `.json` file next to my USD file?

-If you see a `.json` file next to a USD file, especially when the USD file is to be rendered on the farm, there's a good chance that it is a AYON USD Resolver pinning file.
+If you see a `.json` file next to a USD file, especially when the USD file is to be rendered on the farm, there's a good chance that it is an AYON USD Resolver pinning file.

 This can easily be confirmed by checking whether it contains a big list of files and text like `ayon_resolver_pinning_data` inside of it.